Close

 Notes

-Special rules apply on claims for this amount if you were bankrupt during the tax year or if you immigrate to or emigrate from Canada in the tax year.
+Special rules apply if you were bankrupt during the tax year or if you immigrate to or emigrate from Canada in the tax year.
 For information about these rules, contact the CRA.

 How to claim the Canada caregiver amount

-If the eligible dependant is 18 years of age or older and dependent on you because of an impairment in physical or mental functions, you may also be entitled to claim an amount up to a maximum of $8,375 on line 30425.
+If the eligible dependant is 18 years of age or older and dependent on you because of a mental or physical infirmity, you may be entitled to claim an amount up to a maximum of $8,601 on line 30425.

-If the eligible dependant is under 18 years of age at the end of the year, you may claim either:
+If the eligible dependant is under 18 years of age at the end of the year and dependent on you because of a mental or physical infirmity, you may claim either:

 Note